Skip to main content

 Circular Motion

 Circular motion refers to the movement of an object along the circumference of a circle or a circular path.
-In the context of walking, the body pivots around a point (the foot) while the center of mass moves in a circular arc.
-This motion is characterized by centripetal acceleration, which is directed towards the center of the circular path, and is essential for understanding how forces act on the body during walking.
+In the context of walking, the body pivots around the foot in contact with the ground, creating a circular arc for the center of mass.
+Understanding the dynamics of circular motion is crucial for analyzing the forces acting on the body and how they influence walking speed.

 Recommended video: